- Twitch is used by more than 15 million users, but it seems like the ad-block feature is sometimes not working.

 Opera and Opera GX have built-in ad blocker, so they can easily block ads on Twitch.
 Just enable this option from the settings and you’re good to go.

 If you encounter any issues, you can always use third-party adblock extensions on Opera.
 You can even use Chrome extensions since the browser is based on Chromium engine.

 There you go, four simple solutions that might help you if you’re still getting ads on Twitch.
 In most cases, you just need to update your extensions and you’re good to go.

 Twitch error 3000 is another common playback issue that you can encounter, but we already tackled it in a separate guide.

 If you found our solutions helpful, let us know in the comments section below.

 Twitch introduced ads as a means to further support the video creators who make Twitch possible.
 By running ads, streamers can get additional financial support from their viewers and fans so that they may dedicate more time to building their Twitch channels and improve the quality of their broadcasts.

 Not all Twitch subscribers get to enjoy an ad-free Twitch experience.
 Twitch Prime subscriptions do not remove ads.
-An ad-free viewing experience is available by subscribing to Twitch Turbo.
+An ad-free viewing experience is available by subscribing to Twitch Turb

 Twitch ads are tailored to each user based on user interests and location.
 Twitch streamers can control only when and how long midroll ads will be.
 Streamers don’t control pre-roll ads nor their content.